5 Best Accessible Vegan Cafés in London

 2. Do I need a RADAR key for these toilets?

-It's always helpful to have a RADAR key.
-However, staff can assist if you do not have one.
+It's always helpful to have a RADAR key on hand.
+However, restaurant staff can always assist and unlock the facilities if you do not carry your own.

 3. Why should I trust the Sociability app for venue info?